JustinDFuller/justindfuller.com/content/posts/2020-10-01_interview_red_flags.md

 If they still can't give you an answer, it's time to realize that they don't enjoy working here, and likely neither will you.

-### When You're Giving An Interview
+### When You're Giving The Interview

 As an interviewer, it's important to remember that you're being interviewed too.
 The interviewee is trying to decide if they would like working at your company and your team.
-You might be reluctant to advocate for your company in this way; maybe you're worried about unduly influencing the interviewees decision.
-TODO
+You might be reluctant to advocate for your company in this way; maybe you're worried about unduly influencing the interviewees decision. __TODO__

 ## The Programming Gotcha